-Cuba has a ton of history that is well know, but without Havana, Cuba would be missing its heart.
+Cuba has a ton of history that is well known, but without Havana, Cuba would be missing its heart.
 The first stop in Cuba for the majority of visitors, Havana as a city really sums up where Cuba is right now, stuck in the past but trying to push forward into a city of the present and future.
 This is emphasised by the hoards of tourists you’ll see most notably by the old town (La Habana Vieja).

 In spite of the crowds of visitor you might encounter, Havana is a place not to miss.
 It's true you’ll do a little walking, but every one of your senses will be alert due to the unique environment around you.
 From vintage cars to poverty and rugged looking streets.
 Novelty exists here as well as the reality too.
 As far as the Cuba you’d probably imagined prior, everything seems to exist in Havana, and whether you’re here for a short time or a little while, Havana is the perfect eye opener how far away Cuba feels from the rest of the world.